ADVERTISEMENT

 It has Yamaha’s CFX grand piano sound, which was previously reserved for even more expensive instruments.
 A total of 24 sounds, 192-voice polyphony, an additional split function, an on-board two-track MIDI recorder, and 20 accompaniment rhythms with an additional bass track already make the P-225 much more flexible.

 Its playback system is equipped with four speakers and sounds more spacious.
-A stereo output, a second headphone jack and Bluetooth MIDI/Audio for wireless connections to mobile device are also included.
+A stereo output, a second headphone jack, and Bluetooth MIDI/Audio for wireless connections to mobile devices are also included.
 Moreover, it is available in a white version in addition to the black one.

 Yamaha P-145 top view (Image Source: Yamaha)